Akasurde/ansible_sdk_demo/ansible_install/readme.md

 Remember you need to provide your OWN *gcp_auth* file.
 This is a json output of the service account in *Google Cloud Platform* you wish to use for inventory and actions.

 ### Instructions

+Provision a RHEL 8+ virtual machine and ssh to it.

 1. Create a user called "sdkuser"
 2. Copy **’gcp_auth', 'install.yml', 'nginx.conf’** to /home/sdkuser
 3. sudo dnf install -y ansible-core